AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 When a targeting workflow is being built, manual approval lets you avoid creating approval links or sending notifications automatically.
 The campaign dashboard then offers a **[!UICONTROL Submit targeting for approval]** link to launch the approval process manually.

-A confirmation messages lets you authorize approvals on the jobs selected for this delivery.
+A confirmation message lets you authorize approvals on the jobs selected for this delivery.

 The approval buttons are then displayed on the campaign dashboard (for this delivery), on the delivery dashboard and in delivery tracking.
 If notifications are enabled, they will be sent in parallel.